 The Share Lunker Program

 One last thing we wanted to mention about Texas is their amazing Share Lunker selective breeding program for big bass.
-It's run by the TPWD and is sponsored by Toyota each year and it recognizes any angler who catches a bass weighing eight pounds or more.
+It's run by the TPWD and is sponsored by Toyota each year and it recognizes any angler who catches a bass weighing 8 pounds or more.
 To qualify to enter, catch a bass weighing at least that amount or is 24 inches long.
 See more details on how to enter your catch at the Share Lunker website.

 The program uses a tiered system where you can earn a higher recognition for catching larger and larger fish.
 The "Elite" level is for anyone who catches a bass weighing 10 pounds or more.
 The "Legend" level is reserved for anglers who catch a bass weighing 13 pounds or more.
 You'll get a "catch kit" of prizes for each entry.
 Everyone who enters a bass in Share Lunker is eligible to be included in a drawing for a $5,000 shopping spree.
 Those who catch a Legend-class fish are entered in a drawing for an additional shopping spree.

-In addition to special recognitions and a chance at shopping sprees, one of the biggest reasons to enter a fish as a legacy class lunker is simply because you'll get a free replica of your catch.
+In addition to special recognition and a chance at shopping sprees, one of the biggest reasons to enter a fish as a legacy class lunker is simply because you'll get a free replica of your catch.
 You can't beat that!